mvergara94/stats-card-component-frontendmentor/README.md

-# Frontend Mentor - Huddle landing page
+# Frontend Mentor - Stats-card-component
 This is a solution to the [Stats preview card component](https://www.frontendmentor.io/challenges/stats-preview-card-component-8JqbgoU62)

 ## Table of contents